February 27, 2026

 Beach: soft, calm, and personal.
 Best at sunrise when the light is gentle and the beach is empty.
 Soft pastels and light, airy fabrics work best.
 Great for natural, real, emotional photos.
 Comfortable all year from October to April.
 In summer, stick to early morning only.

-Desert: warm, bold, and cinematic.
+Desert: warm, bold, and full of life.
 Best at sunset when the dunes glow and the sky turns dramatic.
 Rich colours (deep greens, reds, golds) and flowing gowns with movement look incredible here.
 Al Qudra and Lahbab are spacious and quiet all year.
 Perfect for wide shots, flying-dress moments, and photos that feel big and beautiful.
 In summer, early morning is the only outdoor option.

 The Mistakes That Are Easy to Avoid